 First, let’s talk about the classic macchiato.
-Although the name is fancy, the drink itself is very simple.
-It consists of an espresso shot and a splash of steamed milk - that’s it!
+Although the name is fancy, the espresso drink itself is very simple.
+It consists of a small amount of steamed milk and espresso shots - that’s it!

 So why the fancy name?
-Well, the history of the macchiato traces back to Italy, and in the Italian language, macchiato literally translates to stained or spotted.
+Well, the history of the cafe macchiato traces back to Italy, and in the Italian language, macchiato means stained or spotted.
 This means that caffè macchiato literally translates to spotted coffee.
-This name makes sense since the espresso (coffee) is “spotted” with a splash of milk.
+This name makes sense since the coffee is mostly espresso “spotted” with a splash of steamed milk.

-The main thing that sets the macchiato apart from other espresso drinks is the high ratio of espresso to milk.
-By adding a quick splash of steamed milk, whether it’s full-fat or a dairy-free alternative, the espresso flavor is able to remain strong and bold.
+The main thing that sets the macchiato apart from other coffee drinks is the high ratio of espresso to milk.

 What Exactly Is a Latte?

-A latte is made by combining a shot of espresso with a heaping amount of steamed milk, and then it is topped with milk foam.
-It can be made with either 1 or 2 shots of espresso, but no matter which one you go with, the milk should take up about ⅔ of the entire drink.
+The name may change, but the recipe remains the same in most coffee shops.
+A classic latte is made by combining a shot of delicious espresso with a lots of steamed milk, and then it is topped with milk foam.
+It can be made with either one shot or two shots of espresso, but no matter which one you go with, the milk should take up about ⅔ of the entire drink.

 How to Make Macchiatos & Lattes at Home

-For both drinks, start by making a shot (or 2) of espresso.
+- Start by brewing a shot (or two shots) of espresso.
 This can be done using an espresso machine, but you can also use a French Press with espresso coffee beans or even an espresso Keurig cup.

-Once the espresso is made, it’s time to add the steamed milk.
-Once again, you don’t need a fancy milk steamer or frother to do this.
+- Add the steamed milk.
+Once again, you don’t need a fancy milk steamer or frother to do this, but a steaming wand can make the job a lot easier.
 Here are a few ways to steam milk without a steamer.
 When you’re happy with the milk’s consistency, it’s time to combine it with your espresso.

-Once it's frothy, microwave it (uncovered) for about 30 seconds, and it will have a nice, foamy consistency.
-Pour the milk over the espresso, then use a spoon to gather up the foam and top the drink.
-To give it a nice finishing touch, sprinkling some cinnamon or cocoa powder on top.
+- Once it's frothy, microwave it (uncovered) for about 30 seconds, and it will have a nice, foamy consistency.

 What is the difference between a latte and a macchiato at Starbucks?

-Starbucks is without a doubt the global leader in coffee drinks, and that includes both lattes and macchiatos.
-The baristas here stick to the traditional differences, like milk to espresso ratio, cup size, and thickness of foam on top.
+Starbucks is one of the biggest coffee chains and is without a doubt one the global leader in coffee drinks, and that includes both lattes and macchiatos.
+The baristas here stick to the traditional differences, like milk to espresso ratio, cup size, and thickness of the layer of foam on top.

 Why are Starbucks macchiatos different from other places?

-Most people who order at Starbucks add flavored syrup to their macchiatos, which makes the drink taste a lot different - and a lot sweeter - than a traditional macchiato.
-The most common variation ordered here is the caramel macchiato, and according to the Starbucks menu, here’s how it is made:
+Most of those who order at coffee shops add flavored syrup (often caramel syrup) to their macchiatos, which can make the drink taste a lot different - and a lot sweeter - than a traditional macchiato.
+The most common variation ordered here is the caramel macchiato, and according to the Starbucks drinks menu, here’s how it is made:

-"Freshly steamed milk with vanilla-flavored syrup is marked with espresso and topped with caramel drizzle for an oh-so-sweet finish."
+"Freshly steamed milk with vanilla-flavored syrup is espresso marked and topped with caramel drizzle for an oh-so-sweet finish."